JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/registering_file_type.md

 <tab title="2019.2 and later">

-When targeting 2019.2 or later only, use `com.intellij.fileType` extension point to associate `LanguageFileType` with corresponding filename extensions and patterns.
+When targeting 2019.2 or later *only*, use `com.intellij.fileType` extension point to associate `LanguageFileType` with corresponding filename extension(s), hardcoded file names, hash bangs (2020.2), and patterns.

 </tab>